Therapist.

 with kindness

-I'm not here to judge you or tell you how to live your life.
-But I will gently challenge the stories, patterns, and protective strategies that may have helped you survive once—but aren't serving you anymore.
+I’m not here to judge you or tell you how to live your life.
+But I will gently call attention to the stories, patterns, and protective strategies that may have helped you survive at one time in your life but aren’t serving you anymore.

 HOW I GOT HERE